-Don’t confuse a log line with a “tagline”.
-The log line is everything described in the previous paragraph.
+Don’t confuse a log line with a “tagline.”
+The logline is everything described in the previous paragraph.
 It helps you stay on track when you’re writing your story.
-It’s used as an elevator pitch to anyone who asks what the story is about.
+It’s used as an elevator pitch to anyone who asks about the story.

 Professionals in the industry will use it to describe your story to their peers and colleagues.
-A tagline on the other hand is the marketing gimmick you typically see on movie posters.
-You can find tons of tag lines in your local TV Guide or on IMDB.
+A tagline, on the other hand, is the marketing gimmick you typically see on movie posters.
+You can find many tag lines in your local TV Guide or IMDB.

 Let’s take a look at a few tag lines the marketing department (or whoever was involved) came up with in some popular movies from the past.

 A good log line will have these elements contained somewhere within:

 - His or her goal

 - The antagonist or whatever is standing in the protagonist’s way from achieving their goal

 There are other ingredients you can add to your logline that will spice things up as well, but it’s not mandatory.
 Some of these ingredients will be ways to use clever adjectives to describe your character.